 As a result of oil companies’ expectations of significant oil and gas production from the Utica shale formation in Ohio, area landowners have been taking advantage of the opportunity to sign an oil and gas lease with these companies.
 As a result of the recent favorable drilling efforts, the current amount of signing bonus payments and royalty rates have been significantly increasing as well.
 However, despite all of these significant benefits, landowners still need to take an interest in the terms of the lease before signing the lease.
 This lease could be in existence for a great number of years and landowners should make sure that they understand the terms of the lease or, at the very least, obtain the services of an attorney who works in the oil and gas area.

-Thanks to a collegue, Attorney Nathan Vaughan who has significant experience in the oil and gas area, the following are a number of things which landowners need to consider before they enter into an oil and gas lease:
+Thanks to a college, Attorney Nathan Vaughan who has significant experience in the oil and gas area, the following are a number of things that landowners need to consider before they enter into an oil and gas lease:

-2. CAUV Issues.
+- CAUV Issues.
 Landowners need to consider that drilling operations could have a significant impact on their CAUV status.
-Therefore, landowners must be aware of the potential recoupment of real estate taxes which could occur and negotiate a “spud fee” which is a one-time fee to compensate the landowner for potential CAUV recoupment.
+Therefore, landowners must be aware of the potential recoupment of real estate taxes that could occur and negotiate a “spud fee” which is a one-time fee to compensate the landowner for potential CAUV recoupment.

 These are only a few of the issues which the landowner should consider when determining whether to enter into an oil and gas lease involving the Utica shale.
 Whether joining a group or negotiating your individual lease, consulting an experienced oil and gas attorney is a must before signing any lease document.